christellegessicca/telco-churn-analysis/README.md

 Thanks for reading!
 If you’re working on churn problems or want to talk about data + SaaS stuff, I’d love to connect.

+Note: I used AI as a learning assistant while building this project—mainly to help with formatting and syntax reminders.
+The code, analysis, insights, and final narrative are entirely mine.